Anvil/kaioretry/docs/source/getting-started.rst

 1. Trying again
 ---------------

-Let's say we have a to query a buggy webserver, which, once in a while, resets the client connection.
+Let's say we have to query a buggy webserver, which, once in a while, resets the client connection.

-Let's say, when that happens, we want immediately re-perform the same request to that server.
+Let's say, when that happens, we want to immediately re-perform the same request to that server.

 To do that easily, we would just have to use the :py:func:`~kaioretry.retry` decorator, when defining the function.